Customer Service: Code of Practice and Role Development

 Understand how the other person feels.
 This is not the same as agreeing.
 It's important to show understanding.
 It is not possible to agree with an emotional interpretation or a mood, and until the facts are properly known it's not always possible to agree with even a perfectly balanced unemotional and reasonable claim or complaint unless or until you can substantiate the facts or claim.
 But you can always show that you understand how the other person feels, and this is a very big part of the customer's need at the time of complaining.

-Of course if the complaint is plainly justified and clearly demonstrates a failing in your organization's service or product then you must acknowledge and apologise for the problem without dispute, and then focus on resolving and recovering the situation.
+Of course if the complaint is plainly justified and clearly demonstrates a failing in your organisation's service or product then you must acknowledge and apologise for the problem without dispute, and then focus on resolving and recovering the situation.

-By understanding and being empathic about the other persons emotions they will often naturally extend you some leeway for a little firmness where required about your processes and the next steps.
+By understanding and being empathetic about the other persons emotions they will often naturally extend you some leeway for a little firmness where required about your processes and the next steps.
 On occasions customer's expectations and demands are not realistic, which needs managing of course.
 The worst thing is to promise or agree to remedial actions or compensation that you will subsequently be unable to deliver.
 You will find it easier to be firm where you need to be if you have first shown a strong understanding of how the other person feels.

 Rapport - trust - is necessary before you can move forward.